cottersci/cottersci.github.io/content/publications/_index.md

 {{%
   figure src="/publications/PNAS2017/LS3909-LS3629-50-200msec-1secdelay.gif"
-  caption="Example of cell trajectories extracted from time-lapse movie.
-Each bright white dot is one cell, with a randomly colored trajectory path showing it's previous positions.
+  caption="Example of cell trajectories extracted from a time-lapse movie.
+Each bright white dot is one cell, with a randomly colored trajectory path showing the cell's previous positions.
 For each high-fluorescent cell there are approximately 2,500 low-fluorescent cells surrounding it.
 Ellipses indicate aggregate positions detected using the weak florescence of the surrounding cells" width="75%" class="figure_centered"
 %}}